The Moonraker: Production

-The film was shot at Boreham Wood with location filming at Dorset, Wiltshire and Hertfordshire.
+The film was shot at Elstree Studios, Boreham Wood with sets designed by the art director Robert Jones, with location filming in Dorset, Wiltshire and Hertfordshire.
+The castle was Leeds Castle in Kent.

 Sylvia Syms and Peter Arne were under long-term contract to ABPC at the time.

 George Baker said he "enjoyed making The Moonraker very much" adding:

 I actually wrote quite a lot of it.
-A couple of the love scenes with Sylvia were entirely my work...
+A couple of the love scenes with Sylvia were entirely my work ...
 The film is always popular on television.
 David Macdonald, who directed it, was unfortunately a bit of a lush, and it was almost his last film.
-When we got the script he went through it with us, saying, ‘Here you don’t “walk” across the room — you either “jump” or “swing” across but you don’t “walk”.
-And this twelve lines of dialogue is absolutely useless, we can cut it down to a few words.’
-He did this all the way through, so it’s absolutely an action film.
+When we got the script he went through it with us, saying, "Here you don't 'walk' across the room — you either 'jump' or 'swing' across but you don't 'walk'.
+And this twelve lines of dialogue is absolutely useless, we can cut it down to a few words."
+He did this all the way through, so it's absolutely an action film.

-Sylvia Syms called the film "for its time it’s quite sweet... compared with some of the costume dramas coming out of Hollywood at that time, at least we looked right for the period.
+Sylvia Syms called the film "for its time it's quite sweet ... compared with some of the costume dramas coming out of Hollywood at that time, at least we looked right for the period.
 I had correct hair styling, covered with the modest lace cap, and the costumes were authentic.
-I liked working with George Baker...
+I liked working with George Baker ...
 And, of course, Max Greene always made me look beautiful."